Nations urge restraint in India-Pakistan clash

 US Secretary of State Marco Rubio "is encouraging India and Pakistan to re-open a channel between their leadership to defuse the situation and prevent further escalation," said US National Security Council spokesman Brian Hughes, after Rubio spoke with his counterparts from India and Pakistan.

 "The Secretary-General is very concerned about the Indian military operations across the Line of Control and international border.
-He calls for maximum military restraint from both countries." said the spokesman for UN Secretary-General Antonio Guterres.
+He calls for maximum military restraint from both countries," said the spokesman for UN chief Antonio Guterres.

 France: Exercise restraint

-"We understand India's desire to protect itself against the scourge of terrorism, but we obviously call on both India and Pakistan to exercise restraint to avoid escalation and, of course, to protect civilians," French Foreign Minister Jean-Noel Barrot, said in an interview on TF1 television.
+"We understand India's desire to protect itself against the scourge of terrorism, but we obviously call on both India and Pakistan to exercise restraint to avoid escalation and, of course, to protect civilians," French Foreign Minister Jean-Noel Barrot, told TF1 television.

+The fighting comes two weeks after New Delhi accused Islamabad of backing an attack on the Indian-run side of disputed Kashmir.

 Russia: Prevent further deterioration